 Sometimes organizations designate specific S3 buckets to store data

-that is not in use before that data moves to
+that is not in use before that data moves to cold storage

 (for example, Amazon Glacier).
 If you have compliance reporting